Skip to Content

 Shiplap Wood Christmas Tree

-Each year, the Shiplap Christmas Tree is placed on the screened porch and is a perfect addition once the sun goes down.
+Each year, the Shiplap Wood Christmas Tree is placed on the screened porch, where it is a perfect addition once the sun goes down.

-Although I initially used the tree for Christmas, I have discovered that it’s excellent year-round and filled with seasonal decor.
+Although I initially used the wood tree for Christmas, I have discovered it’s excellent year-round and filled with seasonal decor.
+I now decorate it almost year-round.

 Here is the shiplap tree dressed for Easter.
 To see the tour, click here.